christiangoran/child-personality-quiz/TESTING.md

 * Fix: remove or add semi-colons as appropriate

-Warning: "The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype."
+- Warning: "The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype."

 * I did extensive investigation about this warnings, it seems to typically occurs when you loop through an object using a for...in loop without checking whether the object has its own property or the inherited property from its prototype.

-    //To fix this issue, I used the hasOwnProperty method to check whether the property belongs to the object or its prototype.
+  * To fix this issue, I used the hasOwnProperty method to check whether the property belongs to the object or its prototype.
     (https://www.educative.io/answers/what-is-the-hasownproperty-method-in-javascript)

     ```
   function findWinner(result) {
   let maxPercentage = 0;
   let winningKey;
   for (let key in result) {
         if (result.hasOwnProperty(key)) {
         if (result[key] > maxPercentage) { // Learned more about finding largest number in an array here: https://www.freecodecamp.org/news/three-ways-to-return-largest-numbers-in-arrays-in-javascript-5d977baa80a1/ //
           maxPercentage = result[key];
           winningKey = key;
         }
       }
     }
   }
    ```
 However when adding the if(result.hasOwnProperty(key)) statement the calculations stops working and the percentage values of the different personalities does not add up to 100%.
 Since the site and the code is working as it is, I made the decision to leave this as it is for now.

- Warning: 'Object spread property' is only available in ES9
+- Warning: 'Object spread property' is only available in ES9

  * I added "/*jshint esversion: 9 */" to the top of the console and the warning disappeared.

- <details><summary>One ndefined Variable</summary>
+ <details><summary>One Undefined Variable</summary>
 <img src="https://github.com/christiangoran/child-personality-quiz/blob/main/assets/wireframes/jshint-undefined-variable.png">
 </details>